2021 Toyota RAV4 Prime Review Update, Pros & Cons

 - Blind Spot Monitor & Rear Cross Traffic Alert/Braking.
 Should be standard on every vehicle.
 Handy in parking lots and for that random bicycle that zooms up on the sidewalk!

 - Ground clearance.
-Our Honda Insight is a very nice vehicle overall, but like many vehicles, it is very low to get in and out and is too easy to scrape the underside, especially on standard curbs.
-The R4P has generous clearance (8.2″) and seat height, making it very easy to get in and out.
+Our Honda Insight is a very nice vehicle overall, but like many vehicles, it is very low getting in and out and is too easy to scrape the underside, especially on standard curbs.
+The R4P has generous clearance (8.2″) and seat height, making for easy access.

 - Range Extender.
 This is perhaps the main case for PHEVs if you live in the Midwest or other areas where charging infrastructure isn’t as prevalent as California and other states.
 40+ EV miles and 500+ miles on gas after 5 minutes for refueling at almost any exit or town is the tradeoff for having the extra complexity of gas and electric powertrains.